 Cavaliers in chaos after GM leaves on eve of pivotal summer

-In this May 15, 2017, file photo, Cleveland Cavaliers general manager David Griffin speaks at a news conference in Cleveland.
-Griffin's contract expires on June 30, and it remains unclear if he will stay with the organization he guided to its first championship and three straight NBA Finals.
+Cleveland Cavaliers g... .
+FILE - In this May 15, 2017, file photo, Cleveland Cavaliers general manager David Griffin speaks at a news conference in Cleveland.

 Add your comments below